Lightning-AI/pytorch-lightning/docs/source-app/core_api/lightning_app/communication_content.rst

 All attributes of all **LightningWork (Work)** components are accessible in the **LightningFlow (Flow)** components in real-time.

 By design, the Flows communicate to all **Works** within the application.
-However, Works can't communicate between each other directly, they must use Flows as a proxy to communicate.
+However, Works can't communicate with each other directly, they must use Flows as a proxy to communicate.

 Once a Work is running, any updates to the Work's state is automatically communicated to the Flow, as a delta (using `DeepDiff <https://github.com/seperman/deepdiff>`_).
 The state communication isn't bi-directional, communication is only done from Work to Flow.